-Click here for my . . .
+Click here for . . .

-My research and teaching focus principally on the Arthurian legend (medieval and modern) and on medieval narrative, especially romance and fabliau.
-In the area of Arthurian studies I have written The Craft of Chrétien de Troyes, co-authored The Arthurian Handbook, edited The Arthurian Encyclopedia (and its successor, imaginatively titled The New Arthurian Encyclopedia), and edited and translated the Tristran of Béroul.
-I also directed a five-volume translation of the French Vulgate (or Lancelot-Grail) and Post-Vulgate Cycles of Arthurian romance, providing the translation of one of the romances, La Mort Artu; later revised, this set was reissued in ten paperback volumes.
+My research and teaching focus principally on the Arthurian legend (medieval and modern) and on medieval narrative fiction, especially romance and fabliau.
+In the area of Arthurian studies I have written The Craft of Chrétien de Troyes, co-authored The Arthurian Handbook, edited The Arthurian Encyclopedia (and its successor, imaginatively titled The New Arthurian Encyclopedia), and edited and translated the Tristan of Béroul.
+I also directed a five-volume translation of the Old French Vulgate (or Lancelot-Grail) and Post-Vulgate Cycles of Arthurian romance, providing the translation of one of the romances, La Mort Artu; this set, lightly revised, was later reissued in ten paperback volumes.

 My non-Arthurian volumes include a book titled Reading Fabliaux, a co-edited volume on The Old French Fabliaux: Essays on Comedy and Context, and three critical editions: 26 chansons d'amour de la Renaissance (a collection of sixteenth-century French chansons populaires); a "modern medieval" romance (that is, a nineteenth- or twentieth-century counterfeit) titled L'Istoyre de Jehan Coquault ; and Les Voeux du heron, a fictionalized medieval account of the genesis of the Hundred Years War.

 In the classroom, my experience includes both the full range of undergraduate French courses (language, literature, and civilization) and a wide variety of graduate offerings.
-Among the latter are From Arthur to the Grail, Chansons de geste, Medieval Romance, Epic and Romance, Fabliaux, The Literature of Courtly Love, Medieval Lyric, Medieval Parody and Irony, the poetry of François Villon, Problems of Genre in Medieval Literature, The Medieval Literary Arts, Paris in the Middle Ages, The Tristan Legend, The Generation of 1165-1190, Textual Criticism and Editing, Old French, History of the French Language, Introduction to Graduate Studies, Literary Criticism, Renaissance Literature, and Medieval Comedy, Parody, and Irony.
-My Arthurian seminars, in French and Comparative Literature, have treated major medieval authors, texts, and themes (e.g., Chrétien de Troyes, the Vulgate Cycle, Grail Literature, Quests and Tests in Arthurian Literature).
-I have also offered comparative courses that deal with the entire spectrum of Arthuriana from archaeology and chronicles to literature, painting, music, film, the decorative arts, and popular culture.
+Among the latter are From Arthur to the Grail, Chansons de geste, Medieval Romance, Epic and Romance, Fabliaux, The Literature of Courtly Love, Medieval Lyric, Medieval Parody and Irony, the poetry of François Villon, Problems of Genre in Medieval Literature, The Medieval Literary Arts, Paris in the Middle Ages, The Tristan Legend, The Generation of 1165-1190, Textual Criticism and Editing, Old French, History of the French Language, Introduction to Graduate Studies, Literary Criticism, and literature of the French Renaissance.

-I have been very fortunate to receive several honors over the years.
-Among them are a knighthood in France's Ordre des Palmes Académiques (Chevalier, 1988; elevated to Officier, 2003 [photo from latter ceremony at right]), my election as President (1984-87; then as Honorary President) of the International Arthurian Society, and the decision of the editors of the journal Arthuriana to name a scholarly prize for me.
-I am also particularly pleased by two publications in my honor.
-In May 2000, I was presented with "Por le soie amisté": Essays in Honor of Norris J. Lacy (ed.
-Keith Busby and Catherine M. Jones), a collection of articles by colleagues in eight countries.
-And in Summer 2008, Arthuriana published an issue (a "Lagniappe Festschrift") dedicated to me; it was edited by two of my former students (Kristin L. Burr and David S. King) and featuring articles by them and by several more of my former students at Washington University and at Penn State.
+Two publications in my honor have pleased me immensely.
+The first, in May 2000, was "Por le soie amisté": Essays in Honor of Norris J. Lacy (ed.
+Keith Busby and Catherine M. Jones), a volume of articles by colleagues in eight countries.
+And in Summer 2008, the journal Arthuriana published an issue (described as a "Lagniappe Festschrift") dedicated to me; it was edited by two of my former graduate students (Kristin L. Burr and David S. King) and featured articles by them and by several more of my former students at Washington University and at Penn State.

-Finally, but by no means least, I am a lover of cats, books, tropical beaches, and good food.
+Finally, but by no means least, I am a lover of cats, books, jazz, tropical beaches, and good food.